atbcb/ICTTestingBaseline/_baselines/13Structure.md

         <ol>
             <li id="13bTI-1a">The most important heading(s) should have the highest priority level.
 For example, <code>&lt;h1&gt;</code> is a higher level than <code>&lt;h2&gt;</code>, which is higher than <code>&lt;h3&gt;</code>.</li>
             <li id="13bTI-1b">Headings with an equal or higher level start a new section; headings with a lower level start new subsections that are part of the higher leveled section.</li>
             <li id="13bTI-1c">HTML or ARIA programmatically identify each heading.
-When both are used, heading levels must match.
             <ol>
                 <li><a href="https://www.w3.org/WAI/WCAG22/Techniques/html/H42" target="_blank" rel="noopener">H42</a>: each heading is marked with <code>&lt;h1&gt;</code> to <code>&lt;h6&gt;</code>.</li>
                 <li><a href="https://www.w3.org/WAI/WCAG22/Techniques/aria/ARIA12" target="_blank" rel="noopener">ARIA12</a>: each heading is marked with <code>role="heading"</code> and <code>aria-level="#"</code>. </li>
+                <li>When both techniques are used, ARIA takes precedence and the heading level is indicated by <code>aria-level</code>.</li>
             </ol></li>
         </ol></li>
 </ol>